 Latest deals from trusted retailers

-2. KeraCare Dry & Itchy Anti-Dandruff Moisturising Shampoo, £8.99
+3. KeraCare Dry & Itchy Anti-Dandruff Moisturising Shampoo, £9.99

-Best for older kids with dry scalp
+– Best for older kids with dry scalp

-Product type: Shampoo
+Product type: Shampoo | Used for: Washing hair

 It works preventatively as well as curatively to tackle flakiness whilst nourishing the hair with its mix of apple, green tea leaf and lemon peel extracts alongside aloe leaf juice.
 For an extra boost of soothing goodness, you can complement the shampoo with the KeraCare Anti-Dandruff Moisturising Conditioner for Dry & Itchy Scalp.
 Is it us, or do products just work better when used with complimenting products within the same range?

 Please keep in mind this product is only suitable for children of 11 years plus.